Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-1-talos-on-hetzner/index.md

 * **[Part IX: Renovating old Deployments](@/posts/bare-metal-kubernetes-part-9-renovating-old-deployments/index.md)** Automating the tedious chore of making sure all your helm charts and images are up to date.

+* **[Part X: Metrics and Monitoring with OpenObserve](@/posts/bare-metal-kubernetes-part-10-metrics-and-monitoring-with-openobserve/index.md)** Setting up OpenObserve to keep monitor and measure our cluster's health, and all the workloads running on it.

 Complete source code for the live cluster is available [@github/MathiasPius/kronform](https://github.com/MathiasPius/kronform)

 # Choosing a Kubernetes Distribution